Motutaiko Island

-Motuaiko Island is the only island within Lake Taupō on the North Island of New Zealand.
+Motutaiko Island is the only island within Lake Taupō on the North Island of New Zealand.
 It sits near the town of Motutere.
 The name "Motutaiko" is from the Māori language, with "motu" meaning island, and "taiko" being a name for the black petrel (Procellaria parkinsoni).

 Natural features

 Geology

 Motutaiko Island is formed out of a column of rhyolitic lava, connected to the geologic systems of the Taupō Volcano.
 The island was likely formed after an underwater magma vent's releases cooled and hardened into a cone, with Motutaiko forming the apex at 452 m above sea level.